treveradams/openerp-freeswitch-connector/README.md

 ============================

 Please, see freeswitch_click2dial/scripts/set_name_agi.py around lines 265-276
-for example python code for xml-rpc to get caller ID and do pop-up notification.
+for example python code for XML-RPC to get caller ID and do pop-up notification.
 Note, causing the pop-up also fetches caller ID information.

 Getting geolocation data is implemented in an uncommitted script.
 I am not sure